 In these days of self-directed retirement accounts, many people tie their savings to the stock market through 401(k) plans and Individual Retirement Accounts.
 That can seem like a good money move when stocks are generally growing or recovering.

 But it can be a concern when markets are in a downtrend.
 While the stock market has been in a growth mode and set new high marks over the last decade, there have been periodic setbacks.
-And lately there's been a significant retreat due to global health concerns about the spread of the COVID-19 coronavirus.
+And a variety of factors — a pandemic, geopolitical tension, elections — can add uncertainty to market performance.

 All of which is to say, stock market volatility is a given, and the inevitable dips and downturns may impact your retirement income.

 So, it’s more important than ever to find ways to help protect yourself and your family against market fluctuations.

 Here are a few suggestions…

 Many retirement planners suggest you’ll need 75 percent to 85 percent of your pre-retirement income to live comfortably in retirement.
 So, whether you’re looking simply for money to pay your monthly bills or finance your way through a long-deferred bucket list, you’re going to need income — regardless of the market’s performance.
 (Retirement savings calculator)

 Unfortunately, taking money from an equity-based retirement account (such as a 401(k) or IRA) during an economic downturn can have a big impact on the future value of your account and the income from it.
 You’ll compound your losses by reducing the amount of income you have available during retirement, as well as the amount of money you can leave as a legacy to your family.

 Find alternate sources of retirement income

 Of course, the easiest way to avoid compounding your losses is to avoid withdrawing income from your retirement account when the stock market is in decline.
 And yet you have to find another source of retirement income from somewhere — ideally one that isn’t impacted by market volatility.